-We invite you to look through our online catalog, where you can find a wide range of designs that might appeal to you, to see the many Viking axes and other Viking items we have for sale.
+We invite you to look through our online catalog.
+You can find a wide range of designs of Viking axes and other Viking items that might appeal to you.

 Did Vikings throw a Viking axe?

-Commonly, Vikings carried axes that could be thrown or swung with head-crushing force.
+Commonly, axes capable of being thrown or swung with head-crushing force were carried by Vikings.
 The Mammen Axe is a well-known example of such throwing and melee combat-optimized battle axes.
 The majority of an axe's head was wrought iron, with a steel cutting edge.

 What is the best Viking throwing axe?

-With a length of 24 inches, the Norse Tradesman Viking throwing axe is slightly shorter than the Shadow Cutlery Ragnar Lothbrok axe, and its handle is curved, unlike the Shadow Cutlery Viking axe.
+The Norse Tradesman Viking throwing axe measures a length of 24 inches, slightly shorter than the Shadow Cutlery Ragnar Lothbrok axe, and features a curved handle that differs from the straight handle on the Shadow Cutlery Viking axe.
 It has a curved handle, unlike the Viking axe from Shadow Cutlery.